data301-2020-winter2/course-project-group_1024/README.md

 ## Team Members

 - Person 1: Hello I am Rithujaa and I am excited to work on this project.
-- Person 2: one sentence about you!
+- Person 2: My name Murad and I know stuff
 - Person 3: one sentence about you!

 ## References